 If a combining mark should be applied to more than one character or to an expression, that character or expression should be enclosed in parentheses and followed by the combining mark.
-Since this construct looks funny when rendered by plain-text programs, a no-break space (U+00A0) can appear in between the parentheses and the combining mark.
-For example, (a+b) renders as a+b when built up.
-Special cases of this notation include overscoring (use U+0305) and underscoring (use U+0332) mathematical expressions.
+Since this construct looks funny when rendered by

 The combining marks are treated by a mathematics renderer as operators that translate into special accent built-up functions with the proper spacing for mathematical variables.